It's Your Choice 2019

-However, if you choose to enroll in a Medicare Part D plan other than the Navitus MedicareRx (PDP) plan, your supplemental wrap coverage, which is part of the WPE group health insurance program pharmacy benefits, will be considered secondary.
+However, if you choose to, or are required to enroll in a Medicare Part D plan other than the Navitus MedicareRx (PDP) plan, your supplemental wrap coverage, which is part of the WPE group health insurance program pharmacy benefits, will be considered secondary.
 You should be prepared to file the secondary claims manually through Navitus.
 Contact Navitus for more information on filing manual claims.
 Refer to the Medicare Part D Information section of the FAQs for more details.

 Medicare Part B pharmacy claims are covered under the supplemental

 wrap benefit.
 For specific information on Medicare Part B pharmacy